 Racking ‘em up

-It does not matter who the opponent is, but if you look down at the stat sheet after any one of Pitt’s game, then you’re going to see Donovan McMillon’s name at the top of the tackle statistics.
+It does not matter who the opponent is, but if you look down at the stat sheet after any one of Pitt’s game, then you’re likely going to see Donovan McMillon’s name at the top of the tackle statistics.

-That was indeed the case on Saturday, as the senior safety totaled ten stops.
-In five games this season, he has posted 45 tackles, giving him an average of nine per game, which ranks fifth in the ACC.
 McMillon now has three double-digit tackle games this season, coincidentally enough, all against power-four opponents.
 He had 15 stops against Cincinnati, 13 versus West Virginia, and ten against the Tar Heels.
 The senior safety now has eight career double-digit tackle games in two seasons with Pitt.

 It’Saulsways good